 |Winner’s Circle Brew, Pub, and OTB||1304 Minnich Road, New Haven, IN 46774||(260) 490-9006|

 |Winner’s Circle OTB||650 Eastern Boulevard, Clarksville, IN 47129||(812) 280-1013|

 |Winner’s Circle Pub, Grille, and OTB||20 N. Pennsylvania Street, Indianapolis, IN 46204||(317) 656-7223|

 Teams to Bet on in Indiana

 Indianapolis Colts: The NFL’s Indianapolis Colts have won two Super Bowls in 1970 and 2006, while picking up seven Conference championships.
-The days of stability with Hall of Famer Peyton Manning are long gone, and the Colts have had four different QBs starting the first day of the season for the past four years.
+The days of stability with Hall of Famer Peyton Manning are long gone, and the Colts have had four different QBs starting the first day of the season from 2018-2021.

 Indiana Pacers: The Indiana Pacers are the state’s major league basketball team with little success since the American Basketball Assocation (ABA) merged with the NBA.
 The team won three titles in four years in the ABA, from 1970 to 1973.
 Since then, the team has won one Conference championship in 2000.
 That team featured future Hall of Famers Reggie Miller and Chris Mullin.